Kevin Beattie: Early life

 Thomas Kevin Beattie was born in Carlisle on 18 December 1953.
 His family lived in the Botcherby estate and he was one of nine children: five boys and four girls.
 He became known by his middle name, as his father was also named Thomas Beattie.
 Beattie's mother was a cleaner at a Lipton tea shop, whilst his father worked for the National Coal Board, delivering coal.
 The elder Thomas played amateur football as a goalkeeper and once had a trial with Aston Villa, but turned down an offer to join the club as he could earn more working for the Coal Board.
 After he was forced to give up work due to a back problem, the family suffered financially and were often short of food, leading to the young Beattie taking fruit and vegetables from local allotments.
 In later life, he recalled, "There was often only food on the table when Dad had backed a winning horse, or else won a game of darts, or dominoes down at his local pub."

 Beattie supported his local football team, Carlisle United, and idolised players like Hughie McIlmoyle.
 He recalled being "devastated" when McIlmoyle was too busy to sign an autograph outside the club, resolving never to turn down such requests.
 Beattie attended St Cuthbert's Roman Catholic junior school, where he began playing football for the school team, initially as a goalkeeper.
 His family were unable to afford the football boots he needed, but a teacher named Mr Raffety bought a pair for him.
 Beattie soon became a forward and modelled himself on Chelsea's Peter Osgood.

 Although Beattie passed his eleven-plus exams, his family could not afford the grammar school uniform, so he moved to St Patrick's Roman Catholic senior school.
 He began playing for Blackfriars, a local youth team managed by Raffety, and also, from the age of 14, for a pub team, alongside his father.
 Raffety recommended him to Carlisle United, but the club did not have a youth team.
-Beattie was also told that Celtic had shown an interest in him, but the club had been wrongly told that he was not a Catholic, the traditional religion of the majority of the club's fanbase.
 He left school aged 14, and subsequently worked as a machine fitter and delivery boy in factories, a warehouse, a dry cleaner and then a furniture company.